viniciusm2001/dl-from-yt/readme.md

 When downloading as audio only, the possible resulting files are a .webm or a m4a, and when downloading as video only it can be a .webm or a .mp4.

-But, if you want to, you can convert the video for it to always be an mp4, or you can convert the audio for it to always be a mp3 (and even add the video thumbnail as a "album" cover), see [Options](#options) for more info on that.
+But, if you want to, you can convert the video for it to always be an mp4, or you can convert the audio for it to always be an mp3 (and even add the video thumbnail as a "album" cover), see [Options](#options) for more info on that.

 ## Filenames

-Whenever your files are saved, or a folder is created (in case you choose not to use a custom folder), your file and folder names will suffer some alterations.
+Whenever your files are saved, or a folder is created (in case you choose not to use a custom folder), your files and folder names will suffer some alterations.
 There are 2 cases in which this can happen:

 ### 1st - When a playlist or video title have invalid characters in it